-After working for twenty years internationally in social care and human services, in the military, in start-ups, urban and rural therapeutic communities and social enterprises, I found myself at a crossroads.
+After many years working in education, social care and human services – in the military, in start-ups, urban and rural therapeutic communities and social enterprises – I found myself at a crossroads.
 I had developed till now on the shoulders of cherished teachers and a faithful learning community, but now I was stuck.
 My action-oriented style was good for many things, but untrained for bringing people closer together on opposite ends of intractable historical and social conflicts and abuses.
 I went in search of a way to deal with my own blind spots.
 I didn’t know how to embrace polarisations, how to befriend tension.
 My MO was to push past it, suppress it, or feel blocked by it.

 A friend gave me a book: Leader as Martial Artist by Arnold Mindell.
 I discovered Drs Amy and Arny Mindell’s process-oriented approach to following what actually happens, breath by breath, pulse by pulse …. work with polarisation, and paradoxically bringing more flow in complicated situations at personal, team and community levels.
 I began my studies in Process Work and deep democracy applications with Max Schupbach, and later Ellen Schupbach.
 In my own life, in my coaching practice and as a facilitator of groups, I know well the fear of bringing tensions out into the open.
 As Mindell writes: